 The Fund also participates in the Teachers Insurance Annuity Association/College Retirement Equities Fund (TIAA/CREF), a defined contribution retirement plan, as an optional retirement plan for certain employees previously participating in TIAA/CREF.
 The Fund assumes no liability for TIAA/CREF members other than the payment of contributions.
 TIAA/CREF provides retirement and death benefits for or on behalf of those full-time employees electing to participate in this optional retirement program.
 Participation eligibility as well as contributory and noncontributory requirements is established by NYSRSSL.
 Benefits are determined by the amount of individual accumulations and the retirement income option selected.
 All benefits vest after the completion of one year of service.
 Individually owned annuity contracts that provide for full ownership of retirement and survivor benefits are purchased at the time of vesting.
-TIAA/CREF is contributory for employees who joined after July 27, 1976, who contribute 3% of their salary.
+TIAA/CREF is contributory for employees who joined after July 27, 1976, who contribute 3 percent of their salary.
 For those employees with ten years or more of membership, employee contributions are phased out over three years.
-Employer contributions range from 8% to 15% of salaries depending upon when the employee was hired.
-Employer contributions paid by the Fund to TIAA/CREF for the years ended March 31, 2020 and 2019 approximated \$97,314 and \$115,307, respectively, and equal 100% of the contribution required for each year.
+Employer contributions range from 8 percent to 15 percent of salaries depending upon when the employee was hired.
+Employer contributions paid by the Fund to TIAA/CREF for the years ended March 31, 2021 and 2020 approximated \$83,649 and \$97,314, respectively, and equal 100 percent of the contribution required for each year.